FRRouting/frr/doc/user/bgp.rst

    oscillations.

-   If using this option, it may also be desirable to use :ref:`routemap-set-metric` to set MED to 0 on routes received from external neighbours.
+   If using this option, it may also be desirable to use :clicmd:`set metric METRIC` to set MED to 0 on routes received from external neighbours.

-   This option can be used, together with :ref:`routemap-set-metric` to use MED as an intra-AS metric to steer equal-length AS_PATH routes to, e.g., desired exit points.
+   This option can be used, together with :clicmd:`set metric METRIC` to use MED as an intra-AS metric to steer equal-length AS_PATH routes to, e.g., desired exit points.

 .. _bgp-network: